 non-linear, sensitive to initial conditions and path dependent

-chaotic, deterministic (cause & effect) but bounded and never repeating, unpredictable (effects become ccauses)
+chaotic, deterministic (cause & effect) but bounded and never repeating, unpredictable (effects become causes)

 complex mixes of stocks & flows with multiple positive & negative feedback loops with different delays & timescales